cronologic-de/ug_tbt2pcie/source/hardware.rst

 .. note::
-    While an external power supply is connected, the **TBT2PCIe** enclosure does not draw power via the USB-C port.
+    While an external power supply is connected, the **TBT2PCIe** enclosure does not draw power via the USB4 port.

 .. _p1j:
 .. figure:: _figures/p1j.png